viert/watchhog/README.md

 ```
 threads               10
 ```
 Number of workers.
-Theese are python threads so you can't use more than one CPU core actually.
+These are python threads so you can't use more than one CPU core actually.
 Multithreading makes it real to process more than one log simultaneously.

 Collector configuration